Sushma-M/testdynamohr_salesvisonupdatedsource/file_map_readme.txt

   web.xml is a studio managed file.
 Use user-web.xml.
 Changes to user-web.xml will be merged into web.xml for deployment.

 src/main/webapp/WEB-INF/classes
   This folder is populated by studio.
 Do not edit or add any files to this folder.
 Changes will be lost.
-Use src/main/resources instead.
+Use project/src instead.

 src/main/webapp/WEB-INF/lib
   This folder is populated by studio.
 Do not edit or add any files to this folder.
 Changes will be lost.
-Add jars into lib directory of the project or add dependencies in the pom.xml instead.
+Use project/lib instead.